 Georgia follows a modified comparative fault statute, meaning that multiple defendants in a personal injury lawsuit will receive a fault percentage based on their level of responsibility for the damages in question.
 It’s also possible for the plaintiff to absorb some liability as well.
 A plaintiff who is found partially at fault in a modified comparative negligence state will lose a portion of the case award equal to his or her fault percentage.

 Georgia follows the modified comparative fault rule, which gives the court the right to adjust compensation based on how responsible each party was for the incident.
 For example, if the court determines that you were 20% at fault for the incident that caused your injury, it could reduce your compensation by 20%.

-Any personal injury case has a statute of limitations that outlines a deadline for filing a claim.
 In Georgia, you have two years after the time of the incident to file a claim.
 If you do not file within two years, you may lose your right to receive compensation for the accident.

 If you or a loved one suffered a personal injury in Atlanta, you deserve compensation.
 ChancoSchiffer P.C. can provide you with determined representation.
 We offer quality, personal legal service.
 Contact ChancoSchiffer P.C. for experienced and dedicated legal assistance in your Atlanta personal injury claim.